Does Cardio Build Muscle?: Everything You Need to Know

 Other Cardio Exercises to Try

-If sprinting with a run is not your thing, there are several other ways that you can complete anaerobic workouts.
+If sprinting with a run is not your thing, there are several other ways that you can complete anaerobic workouts or incorporate a cardio session.
 Try swimming at your fastest pace in the pool, using the stairclimber, working out on the elliptical, or even joining us in an indoor cycling class where we complete sprints on a bike.
 For some of us with bad joints or who just need something low-impact, running sprints may be entirely out of the question.
-That doesn’t mean that you have to give up the results!
-Just find the routine that is right for your body and that you love to do and you will be well on your way to reaching your goals.
+That doesn’t mean that you have to give up the cardiovascular exercise results!
+Just find the cardio workout routine that is right for your body and that you love to do and you will be well on your way to reaching your fitness goal.

 Conclusion: Does Cardio Build Muscle?

-Overall, cardio does not necessarily help to build muscle in the way that strength training does.
+Overall, cardio does not necessarily help to build muscle in the way that weight training does, but it also doesn’t necessarily contribute to muscle loss.
 However, a well-rounded routine will help you get to your goals faster.
-So, if you are strength training, don’t cut out cardio completely.
+So, if you are weight lifting and strength training, don’t cut out cardio completely.
 Write out your goals, sit down, and research what is right for you.
-Remember to include ample rest days so that your muscle has time to build—after all—muscle is built on rest days.
+Remember to include ample rest days so that your muscle has time to build-after all-muscle is built on rest days.
 We have equipment for cardio and strength at all of our locations!
-Stop in and say hi to the team!
+Simply search for “gyms near me” online to find your nearest Chuze and stop into say hi to the team!
 We can’t wait to see you soon.